 The family, fun, love and festivity will all be there.

-A new dimension that has become an integral part of our lives will be Skyping family in Zim, the UK, Australia and New Zealand.
+A new dimension that has become an integral part of our lives will be Skyping family in Zim, the UK, Australia and New Zealand (and South Africa as we immigrated in June 2018).
 Whilst it will never make up for the chaos of my childhood, at least modern technology helps bridge the gap a little!

 Merry Christmas everyone and thanks so much to everyone who was part of this unexpected series.